christopher5106/christopher5106.github.io/_posts/2015-05-28-parse-wikipedia-statistics-and-pages-with-Spark.markdown

 To persist the data when you close the cluster, you can add for example an EBS of 30G to each instance with option `--ebs-vol-size=30`, if the data you need to persist will require less than 150GB (5 x 30).
 You'll also need to change the HDFS for persistent (see below).

 Spark master web interface will be available on the master node on port `8080`.
+The web UI lists all jobs, completed, failed, or running.

-Spark master web interface will be available on the master node on port `4040`.
+Clicking on a running job, for example a *spark-shell*, will lead to the "job web interface", named **application UI**, which are running on other ports `4040`, `4041`, ... and are executed in the job driver process, not the spark master process.

 **We're now ready !**